Gözde Zay

 Gözde Zay is a Turkish actress, fashion model and beauty pageant titleholder.
 Gözde won the Miss Earth Turkey 2007 and represented her country at the Miss Earth 2009 pageant in Boracay, Philippines.

 She married Greek singer and composer Alexandros Michos in 2010.

-She used to attempt some theatre classes in 16 years old.
-She act main role in (Time of gypsies) and (Heroin) theatre performances.
-After high school, she left her first University to study Performing Arts and started İstanbul Bilgi University in 2003.
+She attempted some theatre classes when she was 16 years old.
+She acted the main role in "Time of Gypsies" and "Heroin" theatre performances.
+After high school, she left her first University to study Performing Arts at İstanbul Bilgi University in 2003.

-She took place in fashion shows and shootings around the world.
+She took part in fashion shows and shootings around the world.
 She won Miss Turkey Earth 2007 title and represented Turkey in Miss earth Philippines in 2009.